opentoken-io/opentoken/doc/account.md

 Initiating an Account
 ---------------------

 The first action for an account is `initiate`.
 This sets up a few pieces of data needed to properly generate and track an account.
 We generate a `regId`, `mfaKey`, and `passwordSalt`.
-An Email address must be passed in.
+An email address must be passed in.
 These are then passed back to the user to store on their own and will be used to generate their password.

 This will save the information to a file named after the hash of the `regId` in the `registrationDir` location.
 This registration file will be deleted upons successfully creating and account.

 Confirming an Account
 ---------------------

 The next action is to confirm an account.
-This requires the user to hit the URL using the `unhased regId`.
+This requires the user to hit the URL using the `regId`.
 We will compare it's valid by comparing the hashes then return the `mfaKey` and `passwordSalt` so they can proceed to the next step.

 Completing an Account
 ---------------------